 Denmark is a Nordic country that can be explored by walking a pilgrimage.
-It has two main pilgrimage routes in the mainland and a newer one that runs the the islands of Møn, Nyord and Bogø situated south from Zealand Island (the capital area).
+It has two main pilgrimage routes: one in the mainland and a newer one that runs through the islands of Møn, Nyord, and Bogø situated south from Zealand Island (the capital area).

 Hærvejen or the “ancient road” flows through mainland Denmark (also known as Jutland).
 This route is a part of the European pilgrimage route network and links German Ochsenweg with Norwegian Sankt Olavsvejen.
 The pilgrims from Norway used to walk this route to reach their destinations in Rome and Santiago de Compostela.

 The route that is developed similar to the Camino in Spain starts in Viborg and reaches Padborg after ~281 km.
 Over the entire trajectory of this route, there are 14 pilgrim hostels, which are situated every ~25 km on the way.
 The hostels are open from 1st June to 1st September and pilgrims are hosted first come first served.
 The cost is ~100 DKK per night/ p.p. paid in cash only.
 More information on the facilities can be found in Herberger langs Hærvejen association website.

 There are two more starting points for pilgrims wishing to walk a longer route:

 - Hirtshals – Aars – Viborg – Padborg (~493 km)

 - Frederikshavn – Aalborg – Viborg – Padborg (~476 km)